rendell/theconchparadox/chapters/Conch_book/11-the-resilience-paradox.md

 The harder question is whether we must wait for the drought.
 Whether we can learn to see the seals while the oryx are still plentiful.
 Whether recognition can come before devastation forces it.

+### The first satisfying crack

+The irony wasn't lost on me that our marriage began showing stress fractures precisely when Neo's medical situation was finally stabilizing.
+He was home with us in the Rotterdam apartment, working toward his fit-to-fly test, and for the first time in months, we could glimpse the end of our medical journey.
+It should have been a period of relief and celebration.

+Instead, it became the moment when underlying tensions could no longer be suppressed by crisis solidarity.

+The trigger was something that seemed perfectly reasonable to me: taking advantage of being in the Netherlands to complete some mandatory PhD coursework.
+For months, I had put my doctoral studies completely on hold to focus on our family emergency.
+Now, with Neo stable and our departure date approaching, I saw an unexpected opportunity to complete several required courses while we were already in Europe.

+To me, this seemed like smart resource management.
+To Elena, it felt like abandonment.

+"Here you are again, thinking about your personal gain first," she said, her frustration evident.
+"I still need support, and you're already planning to be away for your own projects."

+We were back to the same fundamental disagreement about priorities, time allocation, and what constituted adequate partnership support.
+The crisis that had unified us against external threats hadn't resolved the underlying tensions about how we balanced individual ambitions with shared responsibilities.

+When we brought this to our social worker, she referred us to a psychologist who was swift and direct: "This seems like a personal matter between you two that goes beyond the case of the baby.
+You need to sort it out, but unfortunately, it goes beyond the scope of what I can assist you with."

+She was right.
+Our personal issues were deeply intertwined with our shared business, making time allocation decisions both relationship concerns and practical economic matters.
+But her conclusion left me with an uncomfortable recognition: everything had gone remarkably well with Neo's medical crisis, but there remained this persistent issue about how we functioned as partners when external threats weren't forcing us into solidarity.

 ### Mixed feelings

 Elena had seen it coming before I did.

-When we received Kayden's fit-to-fly clearance, I was ecstatic.
+When we received Neo's fit-to-fly clearance, I was ecstatic.
 Finally—after months of hospital corridors and borrowed apartments, after fighting bureaucracies and learning to navigate a medical system in a language that wasn't fully mine—we were going home.
 I threw myself into preparations, organizing the logistics of return with the same intensity I'd brought to mastering NICU equipment.

 But Elena's reaction was more complex.
 "I'm worried," she told me one evening, her voice careful.
 "What if we go back to the same old patterns?"